sithmel/diogenes/README.md

   // this is executed for any service
 });

-registry.on("count", isLessThan5, useAlternativeClamp, function (name, dep, config){
+registry.on("paragraph", isLessThan5, useAlternativeClamp, function (name, dep, config){
   // this is executed for count service
   // only if count is less than 5 and
   // the config passes the "useAlternativeClamp" validator